Farratto/WinnowingPursuits/README.md

 ### Change Log

+* v2.5.5: Aesthetic improvement to action search.
+Bug introduced in 2.5.4: FIXED.
+Accomodations for Pets extension.
 * v2.5.4: Accommodations for latest ruleset changes and new JoAT features.
 Can now also search Generic Action buttons.
 * v2.5.3: Rare bug with WP checking action uses.
 FIXED
 * v2.5.2: Renewed support for Floating Tabs extension